100 Women (BBC): Sport

+Identity

 2018

 The 2018 list was announced in November 2018.
 The list included the 27th Australian Prime Minister Julia Gillard, Stacey Cunningham who runs the New York Stock Exchange and Shaparak Shajarizadeh who challenged the Iranian law that requires women to wear the Hijab.

 2017

-In 2017 the women on the list will be part of the 100 Women Challenge, tackling some of the biggest problems facing women around the world.
-Coming together in four teams, the women will share their experiences and create innovative ways to tackle:
+In 2017 the women on the list were part of a 100 Women Challenge, tackling some of the biggest problems facing women around the world.
+Coming together in four teams, the women shared their experiences and created innovative ways to tackle: